Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Integration in a bin

 \section{Integration in a $\mathsf{(\Delta q^2, \Delta\cos\theta_{\pi^0})}$ bin}

-In this appendix we describe the extrapolation and integration of the differential cross section (\ref{CS_working fromula}) in the kinematic region of the measurement defined by the two dimensional bin $(\Delta q^2, \Delta\cos\theta_{\pi^0})$.
+In this appendix we describe the extrapolation and integration of the differential cross section (\ref{CS_working fromula}) in the kinematic region of the measurement defined by the two-di\-men\-sio\-nal bin $(\Delta q^2, \Delta\cos\theta_{\pi^0})$.

-The kinematics of $\bar{p}(p_1) p(p_2) \rightarrow \gamma^*(q) \pi^0(k_3)$ is most easily solved in the CM frame, where the total three momentum of both the initial and final state is zero.
-By convention, the direction of the antiproton defines the positive direction $z$ of the coordinate system.
+The kinematics of $\bar{p}(p_1) p(p_2) \rightarrow \gamma^*(q) \pi^0(k_3)$ is most easily solved in the CM frame, where the total three-momentum of both the initial and final state is zero.
+By convention, the direction of the antiproton defines the positive $z$ direction of the coordinate system.
 Also by convention, the $x$ axis of the coordinate system is chosen to be perpendicular to the scattering plane.
-With this choice, the four momenta of the initial and final state particles become
+With this choice, the four-momenta of the initial- and final-state particles become